-industry participants and features of the Enterprises' Standard and Streamlined Modifications.
-For loans secured by primary residences, Flex Mod can be used for loans that are 60 days or more delinquent, or for loans that are current or less than 60 days delinquent if at risk of imminent default.
+The Enterprises developed Flex Mod at the direction of the Federal Housing Finance Agency (FHFA), incorporating certain elements of HAMP, input received from various industry participants and features of the Enterprises' Standard and Streamlined Modifications.
+Flex Mod can be used for loans that are 60 days or more delinquent, or for loans that are current or less than 60 days delinquent if at risk of imminent default.

 Prior to implementing a Flex Mod, servicers must continue to follow the existing loss mitigation evaluation hierarchies imposed by the Enterprises.
 Servicers are required to evaluate borrowers under Flex Mod no later than October 1, 2017.
 However, servicers were able to begin submitting cases to Fannie Mae as early as March 1, 2017.
-Freddie Mac began allowing servicers to evaluate borrowers for a Flex Mod Trial Period Plan on February 15, 2017 and updated its system to allow for data submission as of May 1, 2017.
-While servicers are permitted to use the existing Standard and Streamlined Modifications prior to October 1, once a servicer starts evaluating a borrower under Flex Mod, it must discontinue using the existing programs.
+Freddie Mac began allowing servicers to evaluate borrowers for a Flex Mod Trial Period Plan on February 15, 2017, and plans to update its system to allow for data submission starting May 1, 2017.
+While servicers are permitted to use the existing Standard and Streamlined Modifications prior to October 1, once a servicer starts evaluating borrowers under Flex Mod, it must discontinue using the existing programs.